Operation Relex I and II

 on 8 November 2003, one boat carrying 14 passengers was turned back.

 On 18 September 2013, 11 days after the Liberal-National Coalition won back power in Australia’s federal election, Prime Minister Tony Abbott implemented Operation Sovereign Borders, a “military-led response to combat people smuggling and to protect [Australia’s] borders”.

 The below graph plots the number of people intercepted on boats since 2013, combining data taken from Senate Estimates with previously published data by the Australian Border Force.

 Australia’s asylum policies

 This graph includes boats that are ‘turned back’ to the country of departure, or ‘taken back’ (where those intercepted are handed over to another government, such as Sri Lanka or Vietnam with which the Australian Government has agreements to return people), and ‘assisted returns’ (where a vessel is in distress).

 There are some differences between the different sources of information.
 The government has explained that not all interceptions are recorded in the monthly updates, and are only publicly made available if it is no longer considered operationally sensitive.

-In the latest Senate estimates, the government also provided information about boats that came after September 2013 but could not be safely returned (there is also no update to this information as of March 2021).
+In March 2020, the government also provided information about boats that came after September 2013 but could not be safely returned (there is also no update to this information as of March 2021).
 This is reflected in the graph below.